Dean of Behavioral and Social Sciences - 2021 to present

 Participant in a three-session training program (lasting about a dozen total days) over a nine-month period that brings together professionals from across the country and all categories of higher education to help strengthen leadership skills.

-Currently serving as ASCCC Representative.
-Served as President (2012-2014) and First Vice President (2011-2012 and 2018-2019).
+Served as President (2012-2014), First Vice President (2011-2012 and 2018-2019), and ASCCC Representative (2019-2020).
 Developed and introduced codification of governance processes for reassigned time and participatory governance.
 Implemented modern meeting standards.
 Revised constitution and by-laws of the Senate.
 Co-chaired the Planning and Fiscal Council, which oversees college budgetary and governance matters, including the revision of Board policies and administrative procedures.

 Accreditation Leadership Team